Jonathan Spyer: Biography

-In September, 2020, Spyer revealed that he had been banned from travel to the USA, on the grounds of Section 212 of the US Immigration and Nationality Act 'which prohibits issuance of a visa to a person who at any time engaged in terrorist activities or was associated with a terrorist organization.'
-Spyer wrote of his suspicion that his acquaintance with senior officials of the PKK might have been the cause. ' The ban was subsequently rescinded.
+In September, 2020, Spyer revealed that he had been banned from travel to the US, on the grounds of Section 212 of the US Immigration and Nationality Act 'which prohibits issuance of a visa to a person who at any time engaged in terrorist activities or was associated with a terrorist organization.'
+Spyer wrote of his suspicion that his acquaintance with senior officials of the PKK might have been the cause.
+The ban was subsequently rescinded.

 Career

-Spyer is a freelance security analyst and correspondent for Jane's Information Group, a fellow at the Jerusalem Institute for Strategy and Security and the Middle East Forum, and a columnist for The Jerusalem Post.
+Spyer is director of research at the Middle East Forum, a freelance security analyst and correspondent for Jane's Information Group, a fellow at the Jerusalem Institute for Strategy and Security, and a columnist for The Jerusalem Post.

 In the 2010s, Spyer traveled to Syria and Iraq numerous times, generally for around two-week periods.
 He spent about half the time of his trips in Kurdish-held areas.
 These experiences were the basis for Spyer's 2017 book, Days of the Fall: A Reporter’s Journey in the Syria and Iraq Wars, published by Routledge.

 In October 2014, Spyer revealed evidence of possession and use of chemical weapons, likely mustard gas, by the Islamic State in Iraq and Syria (ISIS), in northern Syria.
 In June, 2015, Spyer traveled with the Iraqi Shia militia Ktaeb Hizballah in Iraq's Anbar Province and observed the militia in action against Islamic State forces.
 He also interviewed the movement's leader Abu Mahdi al-Muhandis at this time.
 In April 2017, Spyer traveled to regime-controlled Syria under his British passport as part of a government-sponsored media tour.
 On that trip, he posed as a British supporter of the Syrian government, interviewed Syrian government ministers and was photographed with Syrian Minister of Reconciliation Ali Haidar and Minister of Information, Mohammed Tourjeman.
 In January 2018, Al Arabiya reported that Syrian President Bashar al-Assad fired Tourjeman for permitting Spyer, an Israeli, entry into the country.

+Spyer has reported extensively from Ukraine.
+He was present at the Maidan protests in Kyiv in 2013.
+He also reported from Kyiv in early March, 2022, and from the Donbas front in 2022 and 2023.